Thynamite/MKS22X-FinalProject_PvZ/README.md

 -Joyce
   - Fixed issue with the collection of suns
   - Created a tester class to stand in for plants to test the zombies' functions (doesn't stop when it encounters a plant, but the plant's HP does decrease)

+# Thursday May 30th

+-Brandon
+  - Work on projectiles in making them detect when they hit something and finding the closest target (zombie)
+  - Preliminary exploration into PeaShooter

+# Friday May 31st

+-Cooperative
+  - Got zombies unstuck after eating a plant, mainly due to a boolean not being changed back when not next to the plant.
+  - Combined mousepressing elements with test, was stuck due to having an not(!=) instead of (==)

+# Saturday June 1st

+-Brandon
+  - suntimer for every 10 seconds of game time, a sun will drop, needs to be despawnable too oops
+  - plant cooldown structure
+  - rethinking on how centering would work